-If your analysis does not need the history of airport layouts and it just needs the most current runway information, you may delete the older airport layouts.
+If your analysis does not need the history of airport layouts and just needs the most current runway information, delete the older airport layouts.
+Right-click on the airport layout name and click Delete.

 View the airport layout on the map